fly-apps/python_gpu_example/README.md

 The example `fly.toml` file does the following:

 * Sets the name of the app to deploy to
 * Sets the app's primary region, where `fly deploy` will put the initial Machine.
 Deployment will fail if this region doesn't have GPUs available (or is out of capacity).
 * Specifies Machine resources (most crucially a GPU) using a preset (`a100-40gb`)
 * Configures swap
 * Sets a build argument that the Dockerfile uses to set the name of the non-root user
 * Configures a volume mount. `fly deploy` provisions a new volume on first run (or when there's no Machine or Volume present on the app).
-You can specify the size for the initial volume here if desired.
+You can specify the size for the initial volume here if desired

 ### The Docker image